sk-zk/TruckLib/README.md

 Create or modify maps for ETS2 and ATS.

 **TruckLib.Sii**:
-Mostly complete parser for .sii and .mat files.
+Mostly complete de/serializer for .sii and .mat files.

 **TruckLib.Model**:
 For working with binary model files (.pm\*).
 Functions well enough to create or modify simple static models, but that's about it at the moment.

+Also contains a (binary) tobj de/serializer.

 **TruckLib.HashFs**:
 Simple reader for HashFS (.scs) files.

 ## Known issues and limitations
 * The library does not calculate the bounding box of items, so you'll need to recalculate the map (F8) on load.
+* Anything to do with prefabs is probably not going to behave as expected.
 * The prefab object creator doesn't handle terrain points yet.
 Unless you need prefab terrain, this is also fixed by recalculating.